eriktoger/Programming-problems/README.md

 - You first need to add catch to catch.hpp
 - Go to folder and run: g++ -std=c++20 -o main TEST.cpp main.cpp && ./main
+- Or use debugger by pressing F5 (in visual studio code) when you are in the test file.
+You do need a task.json in .vscode folder.

 # Create output file